scfx-trading/scfx-starknet-rs/README.md

 - `starknet-accounts`: Types for handling Starknet account abstraction
 - `starknet-curve`: Starknet curve operations
 - `starknet-macros`: Useful macros for using the `starknet` crates
-- `starknet-core-derive`: Derive macros for traits in `starknet-core`
+- `starknet-core-derive`: Derive macros for traits in `scfx-starknet-core`

 ## WebAssembly